The author is a guitarist and bassist with over 35 years of experience as a musician.

 This is why electric guitars do not require large, bulky bodies like acoustic guitars.
 But that doesn’t mean the construction and woods used in electric guitars aren’t important.
 The vibration of the string is colored by such factors as the size and weight of the guitar, the woods used to build the guitar, and the method used to connect the neck to the guitar body.

 However, it is easy to see how the aspects like pickups, amplifier, and even the electronic components within the guitar, play a huge role in the sound of an electric guitar.
 Compared to acoustic guitar, you have much more control over your sound, and a much wider palette of tones and effects to work with.

-Electric guitar is the primary choice for beginners who plan to play rock, metal, blues and modern country.
+The electric guitar is the primary choice for beginners who plan to play rock, metal, blues, and modern country.
 Most bands in these rock-related genres rely on the electric guitar as the primary instrument driving their sound.

 One key difference between acoustic and electric guitar is the use of an effect called distortion or overdrive.
 When you listen to almost any form of rock music, you are likely to hear a distorted guitar.
 Most guitar amps include onboard distortion, but there are also countless effects pedals that offer all kinds of different distortion sounds.

 Distortion is simply an alteration to an audio signal to the point where it is no longer clear.
 The sound is literally “distorted”.
 For guitar, this typically means increasing the strength or “gain” of the input signal.
 This creates a desirable effect for electric guitar, but it is not so desirable when it comes to acoustic guitar or pretty much any other audio application.

 For veteran guitarists, the terms distortion and overdrive have slightly different meanings, but as a beginner, you can consider them the same thing for all intents and purposes.
 These effects have become a huge part of the rock guitar sound.